houssamhh/planemqx/README.md

 ## Project Description
 PlanEMQX is a prototype built on top of the [EMQX](emqx.io) message broker, enabling adaptive data exchange in IoT environments.
 This is achieved by (i) refining per-subscription data flows based on the applications deployed in the environment, (ii) dynamically assigning drop rates or priorities to data flows according to the requirements of the subscribing applications, and (iii) enabling the adaptation of data flows based on dynamic changes in the environment or evolving applications' requirements.
 For more information about how PlanEMQX is implemented, please refer to [1].
 This repository contains the source code of the PlanEMQX implementation, along with an emulated network environment for using and testing PlanEMQX.
+This artifact is also available on Zenodo at: https://doi.org/10.5281/zenodo.10827294

 ## Getting Started
 This repository contains the following directories: